 The basic insulation level (BIL) of the disconnect switch shall be such that it will coordinate with that of the utility's equipment.
-Disconnect devices shall meet applicable UL, ANSI, and IEEE standards, and shall be installed to meet all applicable local, state, and federal codes.
+Disconnect devices shall meet applicable requirements of the most current revision of UL, ANSI, and IEEE standards, and shall be installed to meet all applicable local, state, and federal codes.
 (New York City Building Code may require additional certification.)

-The disconnect switch shall be clearly marked, "Generator Disconnect Switch," with permanent 3/8 inch or larger letters or larger.
+The disconnect switch shall be clearly marked, "Generator Disconnect Switch," with permanent 3/8 inch or larger letters.

-The disconnect switch shall be located within 10 feet of the utility sexternal electric service meter.
+The disconnect switch shall be located within 10 feet of the utility's external electric service meter.
 If such location is not possible, the customer-generator will propose, and the utility will approve, an alternate location.
 The location and nature of the disconnect switch shall be indicated in the immediate proximity of the electric service entrance.
 The disconnect switch shall be readily accessible for operation and locking by utility personnel in accordance with Section II.B, Operating Requirements.
 The disconnect switch must be lockable in the open position with a 3/8" shank utility padlock.